abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 (we have to also verify that the relation is associative, but that's easy)

+So let's review the definition of a category again.

+> A category is a collection of **objects** (we can think of them as points) and **morphisms** (arrows) that go from one object to another, where:
+> 1. Each object has to have the identity morphism.
+> 2. There should be a way to compose two morphisms with an appropriate type signature into a third one in a way that is associative.

-What about that other law that was required in order to be a category - the identity law?
+Looks like we have law number 2 covered.
+What about that other one - the identity law?
 We have it too, under the name *reflexivity*.

 ![Reflexivity](reflexivity.svg)